checkmarx-ts/CxAnalytix/SPEC.md

 ## Project Information

+* CustomFields *(Only included if custom fields are defined for the project.
+Structure is dynamically generated using custom field name/value elements.)*
 * InstanceId *(Only included if an instance id is configured)*
 * Policies *(M&O is required to support policy assignment)*
 * Preset